huseyinbattal3469/pdf-to-png-to-text/README.md

 - **packages.txt**: Contains a list of required Python packages.
 - **images folder**: Stores the processed images, including grayscale, blurred, thresholded, dilated, and cropped images.
 - **pdfs folder**: Stores the input PDF files.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, please fork the repository and submit a pull request.

 ## License